nishi-sh17/newrepro/session-1-questions.md

 2. How do you plan to use GitHub in your classroom?

 I will be sharing code which is required to students using GitHub classroom and assignments also.
+3. What are ways that GitHub might help you and your students manage code?"